Frequently Asked Questions

 Washington, DC 20005

 Class Counsel will represent you and others in the Settlement Class.
-You will not be charged for these counsel.
+You will not be charged for this counsel.
 If you want to be represented by your own lawyer, you may hire one at your own expense.

 Back To Top

-15. How will the lawyers be paid?
+16. How will the lawyers be paid?

 Back To Top